Skip to content

 Hip Flexor Pain Treatment Step 2: Stretching Exercises

-After the knots, trigger points, and tension are ironed out of the hip flexor muscles with massage, effective stretching can leap you forward in your hip flexor pain relief.
+After the knots, trigger points, and tension are ironed out of the hip flexor muscles with massage, stretching is great for lasting relief.
 There are tons of ways to stretch the hip flexors, but make sure to stick to these principles:

 • Stretch with both knee-straight and knee-flexed orientation